R1tschY/trampoline-data-app/readme.md

 # Trampoline data app
 [Click here to get to data app ](http://portfolio.falko.in)
 ## Overview
-Trampoline sports is still evolving.
+Competitive trampoline sports is still evolving.
 Especially the scoring system underwent recent changes to include more objective measures.
 Scoring is divided into 4 areas: **Difficulty (no point limit)**, **Execution (20 pts max)**, **Time of Flight (no limit)** and **Horizontal Displacement (10 pts max)** on the trampoline.
 Horizontal Displacement (HD) reflects the trampoline contact positions (more deduction for off center positions).
 HD was recently introduced and is at maximum reduced by 3 points as long as an athlete does 10 valid jumps within a routine.
 Influence of HD is questionable, since most HD ratings are very similar between athletes.
 New HD approaches were proposed by [Ferger et al. (2020)](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwig1cH9vNH6AhUMQ_EDHVMFA0QQFnoECAcQAQ&url=https%3A%2F%2Fwww.researchgate.net%2Fpublication%2F343417147_ESTIMATING_HORIZONTAL_DISPLACEMENT_DEDUCTION_IN_TRAMPOLINE_GYMNASTICS_BY_MEANS_OF_CONSTANT_AND_VARIABLE_ERRORS_OF_LANDING_POSITIONS_A_NEW_GOLD_STANDARD&usg=AOvVaw0RweZ0hwnE3C1qCi6r74j_) that introduce higher maximum deductions and a different focus of scoring.

 This data app makes it possible to explore changes following the different rating approaches.